-- 2. Keeping Children Safe in Education is statutory guidance that education settings in England must have regard to it when carrying out their duties to safeguard and promote the welfare of children applying to. - Governing bodies of maintained schools (including maintained nursery schools) and colleges; - Proprietors of independent schools (including academies, free schools and alternative provision academies) and non-maintained special schools.
-In the case of academies, free schools and alternative provision academies, the proprietor will be the academy trust; and - Management committees of pupil referral units (PRUs) - 3.
-The lead DSL is a member of the Senior Leadership team who has; along with the deputy designated safeguarding lead(s), undertaken the relevant training, and, upon appointment will undertake DSL new to role training followed by biannual updates. - 4.
-The DSL's who are involved in recruitment and at least one member of the governing body / trustees will also complete safer recruitment training to be renewed every 3 years - 5.
-The name of the designated members of staff for child protection (DSL's and DDSL's) will be clearly visible in the school, with a statement explaining the education settings role in referring and monitoring cases of suspected abuse. - 6.
+- 5. The name of the designated members of staff for child protection (DSL's and DDSL's) will be clearly visible in the school, with a statement explaining the education settings role in referring and monitoring cases of suspected abuse. - 6.
 All members of staff are trained in, and receive, regular updates in e-safety and reporting concerns - 7.
 All new members of staff will be given a copy of our safeguarding statement and safeguarding, child protection and early help (thresholds of need) policy, with the DSL's names clearly displayed, as part of their induction. - 8.
-All other staff, volunteers and governors / trustees, have child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - 9.
-Child protection and safeguarding concerns or allegations against adults working in the school are referred to the LADO 7 for advice and that any member of staff found not suitable to work with children or young people will be notified to the Disclosure and Barring Service (DBS) for consideration for barring, following resignation, dismissal, or when we cease to use their service as a result of a substantiated allegation, in the case of a volunteer. - 10.
-All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding and child protection procedures through publication of the education settings Safeguarding, Child protection and Early Help policy, and reference to it in the school prospectus. - 11.
-The Policy is available publically either on the education settings website or by other means.
-Parents / Carer's are made aware of this policy and their entitlement to have a copy of it via the website / newsletter.
+All other staff, volunteers and The Governing Body, have child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - 9.
+Child protection and safeguarding concerns or allegations against adults working in the school are referred to the DO (previously LADO) for advice and that any member of staff found not suitable to work with children or young people will be notified to the Disclosure and Barring Service (DBS) for consideration for barring, following resignation, dismissal, or when we cease to use their service as a result of a substantiated allegation, in the case of a volunteer. - 10.
+All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding and child protection procedures through publication of the education settings Safeguarding, Child protection and Early Help policy, and reference to it in the school or setting's website. - 11.
+The Policy is available publicly either on the education settings website or by other means.
+Parents / Carer's are made aware of this policy and their entitlement to have a copy. - 12.
+All visitors complete a sign in / out form, wear a school ID badge and are provided with safeguarding information including the contact details of safeguarding personnel. - 13.
+Visitors of a professional role are asked to provide evidence of their role and employment details (usually an identity badge) upon arrival at the education setting.
+Supporting letter in relation to DBS checks of visitors holding professional ID badges can be found in (Appendix three) - 14.
+Community users organising activities for children are aware of the school's child protection guidelines and procedures. - 15.
+Our lettings policy, for community use of the premises, will seek to ensure the suitability of adults working with children on school sites at any time. - 16.
+Our procedures will be annually (as a minimum) reviewed and updated.